HOW TO NAVIGATE THIS GUIDE QUICKLY

 Introduction

 Data Analytics and Business Intelligence is a specialized undergraduate program designed to equip students with the skills and knowledge required to analyze data and derive actionable insights for business decision-making.
-This guide provides an overview of the career opportunities, skills required, and steps to build a successful career in data analytics and business intelligence.
+This data analytics and business intelligence career guide provides an overview of the career opportunities, skills required, and steps to build a successful career in data analytics and business intelligence.

 The BCA in Data Analytics and Business Intelligence typically spans three years and covers a range of subjects including data mining, statistical analysis, data visualization, machine learning, and business intelligence tools.
 The curriculum is designed to provide a strong foundation in computer science while focusing on the specialized areas of data analytics and business intelligence.